iynulwa/alx-low_level_programming/0x01-variables_if_else_while/README.md

+# 0x01 Variables if else while
+>Using of for, while and if functions in C files

+## Table of Content

-Task 0- Determines if a random number is positive, zero or negative
+* Task 0- Determines if a random number is positive, zero or negative

-Task 1- Determines if a arndom number is greater than 5, is zero or less than 5
+* Task 1- Determines if a arndom number is greater than 5, is zero or less than 5

-Task 2- Prints the alphabet in lowercase
+* Task 2- Prints the alphabet in lowercase

-Task 3- Prints the alphabet in Upper and lower cases
+* Task 3- Prints the alphabet in Upper and lower cases

-Task 4- Prints the lphabet in lower cases followed by a new line
+* Task 4- Prints the lphabet in lower cases followed by a new line

-Task 5- Prints all sigle digit number of base 10
+* Task 5- Prints all sigle digit number of base 10

-Task 6- Prints all sigle digit number of base 10
+* Task 6- Prints all sigle digit number of base 10

-Task 7- Prints lowercase alphabets on reverse order
+* Task 7- Prints lowercase alphabets on reverse order

-Task 8- Prints all numbers of base 16 in lowercase
+* Task 8- Prints all numbers of base 16 in lowercase

-Task 9- prints all possible combination of single-digit numbers
+* Task 9- prints all possible combination of single-digit numbers

+## Author: Joshua Iyanuoluwa

+### ALX Software Engineering Programming

+#### COHORT 9.
+Lagos, Nigeria.